 Simplicity generally correlates to "ease of use".
 In this way, the Helio is pretty dang good.
 Stepping in and out is no different than any basic tech binding.
 Your heel level choice is made for you; there are no brakes to ice up.
 Simple, reliable, and easy to use.

-It is in terms of ease of use that the Helio 180 edges ahead of the close competitor Plum Tech Race 150.
-While testing the Helio we had no issues with function.
-Early in our testing of the Plum Tech Race, we had one of the bindings become stuck onto a tester's boot.
+It is in terms of ease of use that the Helio 180 edges ahead of the closest competitor.
+While testing the Helio, we had no issues with function.
+Early in our testing of a close competitor, we had one of the non Helio bindings become stuck onto a tester's boot.
 This tester literally kept the ski on his foot for over 10 miles of expedition exit and had to take the whole ski/boot/binding combination indoors with a hammer and punch to get it apart.
 There was no field fix possible.
 We had no such problem with the Helio 180.
-Otherwise, these two bindings are similar in many, many ways.
-Both are all metal, both are very simple and light, and both appeal to the fast and light crowd.
+Otherwise, race-style bindings are similar in many, many ways.

 It is right in the name.
 These are super light bindings.
 The "180" refers to the weight, in grams, of one complete Helio binding.
 Our scales verify this.
 We weighed each of our tested bindings to be 181 grams, including mounting screws; this is ridiculously light.
 Out of the box, they seem more like jewelry or the parts to a miniature race car than ski bindings.

 We have had no problems with the Helio 180.
 2019 is the first year of this exact model, which should raise some eyebrows.
 However, we know that the Helio 180 is simply Black Diamond's re-badging of the proven ATK brand bindings.
 In screening the market and doing our pre-purchase research, we learned that ATK bindings have a durability track record in line with other skimo race-style bindings.

 We continue to test all the bindings in our review.
 Our rigorous use has revealed no issues with the Helio 180, but we will keep trying.